Introduction to Agile Sprint Planning

 The Product Owner

 The product owner must prepare all the items related to the backlog before the meeting.
 He or she has to be a source for clarifying all significant features and giving satisfying answers to all the questions around the use case or acceptance criteria asked by the team members.
-Before appearing in the meeting proper guidelines are essential for preparation because the product owner needs not to describe every item tracked on the product backlog.
+Before appearing in the meeting, proper guidelines are essential for preparation because the product owner needs not describe every item tracked on the product backlog.

 The Team Members

 The team members chalk a plan regarding how many product backlog items they will be able to deliver within the time frame and what process they will follow.
 Designers, developers, test engineers – all the team members must participate actively for solid understanding so that they can assess the expectation level for working on the product and the priority areas to prepare for the next sprint.

 The Scrum Master

 The role of a Scrum Master is as a coach who facilitates the sprint planning meeting in order to ensure its effectiveness.
 To ascertain mutual agreement among team members and include product backlog with sprint backlog are the primary responsibilities of the Scrum Master.

 The Groundwork for the Meeting

 Before presuming an agile sprint planning meeting, it is suggested to follow certain disciplines.
-Preparation is itself an important part and the product owner must give special attention towards it before the meeting is being started.
+Preparation is itself an important part, and the product owner must give special attention to it before the meeting is being started.

 - Without backlog preparation, the meeting will be time-consuming and less effective.
 The product owner gives priority to organize the backlog items, documentation of test cases, identification of dependence areas and listing of test cases.
 It means that the product owner has to assure about getting prepared for all the items related to the backlog.

 - The user stories which will represent in the sprint planning meeting should be in the right size, not so big or too small.

 - The product owner has to take special initiative for the presence of every member.
 That is why it is suggested to take a look at the calendar and ensure everyone’s availability.